mikedzikowski/cs-vuln-report/README.md

-# cs-vuln-report

 # CrowdStrike Container Vulnerability Analyzer

-A comprehensive Python script that fetches all container vulnerabilities from CrowdStrike Falcon and aggregates image counts for each CVE, providing detailed vulnerability analysis and reporting.
+A comprehensive Python script that fetches all container vulnerabilities from CrowdStrike Falcon and aggregates image counts for each CVE, providing detailed vulnerability analysis and reporting with **working registry filtering**.

 ## 🚀 Features

 - **Complete Data Extraction**: Fetches ALL vulnerabilities from your CrowdStrike environment (not just the first 100)
 - **CVE Image Mapping**: Gets exact image counts affected by each CVE using CrowdStrike's aggregation API
-- **Registry Filtering**: Support for including/excluding specific container registries
+- **✅ Working Registry Filtering**: Include/exclude specific container registries with verified functionality
+- **Registry Discovery**: Automatically discovers all active registries in your environment
-- **Comprehensive Reporting**: Detailed JSON output with vulnerability metadata, impact analysis, and statistics
+- **Comprehensive Reporting**: Detailed JSON output with vulnerability metadata, registry breakdowns, and impact analysis
 - **Error Handling**: Robust retry logic and graceful handling of API limits
 - **Progress Tracking**: Real-time progress indicators for large datasets
+- **Scalable Architecture**: Handles environments from small (1K vulnerabilities) to mega enterprise (100K+ vulnerabilities)

 ## 📋 Prerequisites